Looking for fun ways to use an Earth Day printable? Here are 6 simple and creative ways to decorate the Earth this spring!

 Earth Day Sticker Art

 We love stickers in our house!
 They are great for working on fine motor skills and fun to peel.
-We used some leftover blue and green stickers from another project for this activity.
+We used some leftover blue and green stickers from another project for this Earth Day printable.
 This simple activity was a huge hit with my boys!

 Earth Day Invitation to Create